 Bill of lading

-Bill of lading: Everything important about the freight contract in one document
+Bill of lading: everything you need to know about the contract of carriage in one document

-For the smooth transport of goods, it is important to record all central information in a uniform manner.
-A so-called goods accompanying document, also known as a consignment note, takes over this task especially in freight transport.
+To ensure the smooth transportation of goods, it is vital to record all key information in a standardized manner.
+An accompanying document, also known as a consignment note, is designed for this task, especially in freight transport.
 The information that must be included there is derived from § 407 et seq.
-HGB. - accordingly, the carrier is authorized to require the issuance of a consignment note, which (may) contain the following information:
+HGB. - Accordingly, the carrier is authorized to request the issue of a consignment note which (may) contain the following information:

 1. Place and day of the exhibition